Hilary Duff (album): Recording and production

-Several producers and songwriters who did not contribute to Metamorphosis worked on the album, including Andreas Carlsson and Desmond Child ("Who's That Girl?"), British songwriter Guy Chambers ("Shine"), Julian Bunetta and James Michael ("The Getaway") and Ty Stevens ("Rock This World").
+Several producers and songwriters who did not contribute to Metamorphosis worked on the album, including Andreas Carlsson and Desmond Child ("Who's That Girl?"), British songwriter Guy Chambers ("Shine"), Julian Bunetta and James Michael ("The Getaway"), and Ty Stevens ("Rock This World").
 Ron Entwistle is co-writer and co-producer of "Weird", which Duff said is "about someone that she's still obsessed with.
 And everything he does is like he says this, but he does this ...
 She's not really sure who he is or what he does, but she likes it."
-Kevin De Clue contributed to "The Last Song" and "Mr. James Dean" (both co-produced by Haylie), which Duff has named her favorite track on the album and described as "very funny"; in the song, she tells an ex-boyfriend that he'll "never be James Dean."
+Kevin De Clue contributed to "The Last Song" and "Mr. James Dean" (both co-produced by Haylie), which Duff named her favorite track on the album and described as "very funny"; in the song, she tells an ex-boyfriend that he'll "never be James Dean."
 Duff neither confirmed nor denied whether the song was about fellow singer Aaron Carter, and she said "it was definitely an experience that I went through that was interesting and I learned a lot from that time in my life."
 In "Hide Away", co-produced and co-written by Shaun Shankel, Duff discusses a relationship that isn't working because she is in a position where her life is "figuratively under the microscope."
 Diane Warren wrote "I Am", an empowerment song in which Duff lists positive and negative aspects about herself; she has said it is about being comfortable "with all those feelings ... being who you are."
 David Campbell arranged and conducted strings for the tracks "Someone's Watching Over Me" and "Who's That Girl?".

-Duff's management team considered recording a song titled "Since U Been Gone" for the album, which Lukasz "Dr. Luke" Gottwald and Max Martin had originally written for Pink.
+Duff's management team considered recording the song "Since U Been Gone" for the album, which Lukasz "Dr. Luke" Gottwald and Max Martin had originally written for Pink.
 According to Gottwald, Duff's team passed on the song because some of the notes were too high for Duff's voice.
 "Since U Been Gone" was later recorded by Kelly Clarkson, for whom it became a major hit.

 Singles

-"Fly" was the lead and only single with a music video from the album.
+"Fly" was the lead single from the album.
 It is also the only single released in the US.
-The music video directed by Chris Applebaum, combines black-and-white backstage footage with color shots of Duff performing the song.
+The song was released as a single on October 19, 2004; it peaked outside the top twenty on the Billboard Top 40 Mainstream chart but failed to chart on the Billboard Hot 100.
+The music video was directed by Chris Applebaum and combines black-and-white backstage footage with color shots of Duff performing the song.
 The video premiered on MTV's Total Request Live on August 26, 2004.

-"Someone's Watching over Me" was released in Australia as a second and final single from the album.
-The music video was the shot from the 2004 movie "Raise Your Voice" where Duff plays the lead role.